Skip to main content

 window tint shop customer lifetime

 A typical Polar Tint customer comes back 1.5-3 times over a 5-year window — the initial tint install, often followed by ceramic or PPF on a second vehicle, plus referrals.
-Net LTV at the average ticket profile lands materially above acquisition cost.
+Shop-level lifetime-value and acquisition-cost figures are disclosed in FDD Item 19, not on this site.

 Quick answer

 A typical Polar Tint customer comes back 1.5-3 times over a 5-year window — the initial tint install, often followed by ceramic or PPF on a second vehicle, plus referrals.
-Net LTV at the average ticket profile lands materially above acquisition cost.
+Shop-level lifetime-value and acquisition-cost figures are disclosed in FDD Item 19, not on this site.

 Repeat purchase patterns